Theisbergstegen: Recent times

-The French Revolution swept the old order of feudal lordships away.
+The French Revolution swept away the old order of feudal lordships.
 After the founding of the French Department of Sarre with its capital at Trier in 1801, Theisbergstegen lay in the Canton of Kusel in the Arrondissement of Birkenfeld.
 In the Bavarian time that followed, the village first belonged to the Landkommissariat of Kusel and took turns with Godelhausen as seat of a Bürgermeisterei (“mayoralty”).

 The municipality that exists today was newly formed on 7 June 1969 out of the municipalities of Theisbergstegen and Godelhausen as a result of administrative restructuring in Rhineland-Palatinate.

 Population development

 Both Theisberg and Stegen were originally farming villages, but in the latter half of the 19th century, the number of working families was already growing quickly with the opening of the quarries on the Remigiusberg.
-Working families moved to the village, which explains why the population rose so quickly, and also partly why the Catholic share of the population also swelled, from its original 20% to 40% in the mid 20th century.
+Working families moved to the village, which explains why the population rose so quickly, and also partly why the Catholic share of the population also swelled, from its original 20% to 40% in the mid-20th century.
 Even before this, Stegen had grown in the 18th century to be the bigger of the two villages.
 Today, neither agriculture nor stone quarrying employs many workers.
 Theisbergstegen has grown into a residential community for people of the most varied professions, of whom only a few actually work in the village, and who often must commute far to their jobs.
 The proportion of pensioners in Theisbergstegen is relatively high.

 The following table shows population development over the centuries for Theisbergstegen, with some figures broken down by religious denomination: